 • swimming

-• doing yoga
+• practicing yoga

 A person’s doctor will likely recommend physical therapy following a surgical procedure.
-A physical therapist will work with the person in much the same way as before by teaching them and guiding them through strength, flexibility, and other exercises.
+A physical therapist will work with the individual in much the same way as before by teaching them and guiding them through strength, flexibility, and other exercises.

 The main difference is that the goals of physical therapy following surgery will focus on helping a person fully and safely recover.